tomasklaen/uosc/README.md

 Available commands:

-#### `peek-ui`
+#### `toggle-ui`

-Makes the whole UI visible until you call this command again, or move the cursor.
+Makes the whole UI visible until you call this command again.
 Useful for peeking remaining time and such while watching.

-You can also peek only a specific element with `peek-{element}` command.
+You can also peek only a specific element with `toggle-{element}` command.

 `{element}` can be one of: `timeline`, `controls`, `volume`, `top-bar`